How To Mine Bitcoin in Australia 2023 - Bitcoin Mining Guide

 Bitcoin miners in Australia have a couple of options to choose from.
 Mining at home was the most popular choice.
 However, the mining market has become so large that individuals are mostly priced out of mining Bitcoin with standard computers.
 Therefore, cloud mining or using a Bitcoin mining pool can be viable alternatives.

-- GPU mining.
+- GPU/ASIC mining.
 Bitcoin mining can be performed using a computer’s Graphics Card Unit (GPU).
 This processing unit is commonly associated with gaming but also contains an Arithmetic Logic Unit (ALU), which helps solve mathematical algorithms.
 The specifications of an individual GPU will drastically alter the efficiency of mining at home with a desktop.
 A decade ago, most standard GPUs were capable of slowly mining Bitcoin.
 In 2022, it will take a top-of-the-line product to come close to recouping an investment.
 An Application–Specific Integrated Circuit (ASIC) is the most effective at-home solution for mining Bitcoin.
 These are computer parts specifically designed for mining BTC and other digital currencies.
 Their ability to perform hash functions is vastly improved over a generic GPU, saving miners time and energy costs.
 However, a standalone ASIC rig can easily cost over $10,000.
 To find out the costs and hardware involved in making your own an ASIC rig, read this article.

 - Cloud mining.
 Businesses with farms dedicated to mining Bitcoin have taken over the BTC mining industry.
 As potential profits have faded out of reach for everyday consumers, some of these businesses have begun to offer cloud mining as an alternative.
 Cloud mining involves leasing an ASIC unit’s computational power to those without the means to operate their own rig.
 The computers used for cloud mining are nearly always handled by a business on a massive mining farm.
 Cloud mining allows anyone to participate in Bitcoin mining without the substantial technical knowledge that is typically needed.
 Whenever a leased-out computer correctly solves a hash function, the renter will earn a portion of the BTC rewards.
 Participating in cloud mining is incredibly straightforward.
 All cloud miners have to do is source a reputable provider, sign up for an account and pay for the amount of hash power they want.
 However, it’s vital to remember that cloud mining isn’t always profitable and it can take years for renters to break even on their contracts.

 - Mining pools.
 Mining pools are another way for individual miners to maximize their potential profits.
 Because Bitcoin mining is inherently competitive, most at-home miners are up against farms full of high-powered machines.
 To level the playing field, some miners have organized pools that people can join to increase their chances of earning BTC.
 A number of exchanges that can be used in Australia such as Binance offer online mining pools for Bitcoin and other proof-of-work coins.
 The process is quite simple and just requires the user to have basic mining hardware, create an account with Binance and obtain the miner IP address.
 Mining pools work exactly like lottery syndicates.
 Contributing a larger number of entries for a prize increases the likelihood of receiving that reward.
 Pools can consist of amateur GPU miners or smaller businesses who agree to split the profits of successfully mining rewards.
-Generally speaking, those in the pool will split earnings based upon the amount of hash power they personally contribute.
+Generally speaking, those in the pool will split earnings based on the amount of hash power they personally contribute.
 For a list of top-rated Bitcoin mining pools according to our reviews, read this article.

 How Much BTC Is Earned Per Block Reward?